phpwintools/wmi-scripting/docs/documentation/digging-deeper/the-config-instance.md

 Either method above will instantiate the `Config` object to be used later.
 Again, be sure to do this prior to any calls to assure predictable behavior.
-If you use `Config::instance($connections)` the new connections will simply be merged in to an already started instance.
+If you use `Config::instance($connections)` the new connections will simply be merged in to an already started instance, if one exists, or a new instance will be started with the given configuration.

 Accessing the configuration object in the following way keeps you from trampling over the current configuration and allows you to make global changes.